sorra/Exia/README.md

 Proved on 2 million lines of code: a tooling framework for automatic analysis and modification on large codebases.

-Supports Java 6/7/8 (Modification on Java 8 code is not guaranteed).
+Supports Java 6/7/8 (Modification on Java 8 code is not fully tested).

 ### Usage

-Install JDK 8 before using.
+Requirement: JDK 8

 Build: `gradle shadowJar`

-Run: `java -jar build/libs/exia-2.0-all.jar [class-name] [project-paths...]`
+Run: `java -jar build/libs/exia-2.0-all.jar [solver-name] [paths-being-scanned...]`

-For example: `java -jar build/libs/exia-2.0-all.jar UnusedImportDeletor /home/sorra/projects/`
+> For example: `java -jar build/libs/exia-2.0-all.jar UnusedImportDeletor /home/sorra/projects/`

 ----

-To learn how to write your own program, please see the package `com.iostate.exia.samples`.
+To learn how to write your own tool, see examples in the package `com.iostate.exia.solvers` about how to:

-There are samples showing you:
+1. Remove unused imports
-1. Detect the places you have forgotten to write `logger.isDebugEnabled()`
+2. Detect the places you have forgotten to write `logger.isDebugEnabled()`
+3. Fix the places you have forgotten to write `logger.isDebugEnabled()`
-2. Fix a type of misuse of `logger.error()` API
+4. Fix the misuse of `logger.error(...)` API
-3. Remove unused imports
+5. Fix the wrong logger name mismatching its enclosing class

 ----